M-Bethea/Network-Security-Groups-Inspecting-Network-Protocols/README.md

 C. Initiate a non-stop ping from your Windows 10 VM to your Ubuntu VM <br>
 i.
 Open the Network Security Group your Ubuntu VM is using and disable incoming (inbound) ICMP traffic: Ubuntu VM -> Network -> Add Inbound Port Rule -> ICMP -> Deny -> Add  <br>
 ii.
 Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity by pinging Ubuntu VM again <br>
 iii.
-Re-enable ICMP traffic for the Network Security Group your Ubuntu VM is using <br>
+Re-enable/Update ICMP traffic for the Network Security Group your Ubuntu VM is using <br>
 iv.
 Back in the Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity (should start working) <br>
 V. Stop the ping activity
 </p>